 Using other readers

 You may prefer to use other programs and/or devices to read the e-book.
-If you have purchased the e-book from this website you can use a wide range of devices and software.
+If you have purchased the e-book from this website, you can use a wide range of devices and software.
 If you have purchased it from another store, the use of Digital Rights Management (Adobe DRM) limits the range of options significantly.
 The options include:

-- Hand-held e-book readers such as the Kindle, Sony, Kobo and Nook.
+Hand-held e-book readers such as the Kindle, Sony, Kobo and Nook.
 Please note that many of these readers have a black-and-white display so information is lost from many of the diagrams and images.
 Also, not all of these readers are compatible with the format used for the figures and equations.
 Follow the manufacturer’s directions to load the book into your reader and make sure it is registered using your Adobe ID.

-Unfortunately e-book purchases via the the iBooks store are not available in all countries at present.
-If you own an iPad but do not have access to the book on the iBooks store you should consider buying the e-book from this site.
+*Important note regarding the Apple bookstore Unfortunately, e-book purchases via the Apple bookstore may not be available in all countries.
+If you own an iPad but do not have access to the book on the Apple bookstore you should consider buying the e-book here from this site.
 Alternatively you could buy the Kindle version and read it on the iPad using the Kindle app for iPad.